Tye in Taylor County, Texas — The American South (West South Central)

 Erected 1929 by John Davis Chapter, Daughters of the American Revolution.

-Marker series.
-This marker is included in the Butterfield Overland Mail, and the Daughters of the American Revolution marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Communications • Roads & Vehicles.
+In addition, it is included in the Butterfield Overland Mail, and the Daughters of the American Revolution series lists.

 Also see . . .
 Butterfield Overland Mail - Wikipedia entry.
 (Submitted on October 2, 2014.)